YinHK-gameDev/unity-learn/animation/Animator controller/README.md

 For example,  if you wanted to play a throwing animation on just the upper body of your model, while having your character also able to walk, run or stand still at the same time, you would use a mask on the layer which plays the throwing animation where the upper body sections are defined

+#### Layer Weight
+Layer Weight controls how much influence a layer has on the final animation result.
+It’s a value between 0 and 1:
+- 0 → Layer has no effect (disabled).
+- 1 → Layer is fully applied (100% influence).
+- 0.5 → Layer is blended halfway with the layers below.

 #### Base Layer
 - The Base Layer is the **default layer** every Animator Controller has.
 - It usually controls the **main body animations** (like idle, walk, run, jump).